PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

 ```
  dfx new crud
  ```
-Enter the freshly created `crud` directory (root directory) and start the network there:
+Enter the freshly created `crud` directory (our root directory) and start the network there:
 ```
 dfx start --clean
 ```